 Policy Change Proposed Equalities Impact Screening - Likely Significant Negative Effects?
 Biodiversity and Geological Resources The biodiversity and geological resources of the District and neighbouring areas will be conserved and enhanced by positive management and strict control of development (and having regard to Council relevant ecological evidence) by: 5.
 Ensuring all development seeks to deliver a net gain in biodiversity proportionate to the size and scale of the development.
-In circumstances where adverse impacts are appropriately mitigated, with suitable compensation measures towards loss of habitat used only as a last resort where there is no alternative.
+In circumstances where adverse impacts are demonstrated to be unavoidable, developers will be required to ensure that impacts are appropriately mitigated, with suitable compensation measures towards loss of habitat used only as a last resort where there is no alternative.
 Where any mitigation and compensation measures are required, they should be appropriately scheduled and managed according to the nature, size and scale of the development so as to minimise impacts that may disturb protected or important habitats and species."
-And other consequential amendments to policy The above amendments: remove reference to geodiversity gain; amend 'Council evidence' to 'evidence' makes allowance for scheme scale (ie might be impractical to expect biodiverity gain/mitigation/compensation in very small schemes) use of 'appropriate', 'suitable' as caveats the last sentence responds to the issue of whether on-site compensation should be planted first, and to prevent its damage during development.
-NE2 - Irees, Woodlands I & Hedgerows Following internal comments; Policy to be amended: O N
+And other consequential amendments to policy The above amendments: remove reference to geodiversity gain; amend 'Council evidence' to 'evidence' makes allowance for scheme scale (ie might be impractical to expect biodiverity gain/mitigation/compensation in very small schemes) use of 'appropriate', 'suitable' as caveats the last sentence responds to the issue of whether on-site compensation should be allowed first and to propose the desired and to be allowed.
+NE2 - Trees, Woodlands & Hedgerows Following internal comments; Policy to be amended: ON.

 Policy Change Proposed Equalities Impact Screening - Likely Significant Negative Effects?
 Changing the protection of "mature" trees, to "healthy" ones, as young trees should be protected too Replacement of 2:1 tree replacement concept with a more generalised "increase canopy cover" requirement Insertion of "Where it is not possible to secure this new or replacement tree planting within the site, the Council will work with applicants to ascertain if a suitable site(s) can be found off-site for replacement planting in the locality" regarding replacement of lost tree cover.
-T1 - Development and Sustainable Transport Following SCC Highways response: Reference to "Local Transport Plan" changed to "Integrated Transport Strategy" in 1st para Add new bullet under development requirements to reference contributions for junction improvements, traffic management and highway infrastructure Under part (4) facilitating walking and cycling, additional text that applicants should also consider how their schemes can enhance the existing path network in line with the Staffordshire County Council Rights of Way Improvement Plan and also give consideration to the protection of non-definitive public footpath routes, not just definitive o Z [SCC also request reference to "school transport provision" under development reqts for public transport] T2 - Other Sustainable Transport Measures Following SCC Highways response: Reference to "Local Transport Plan" removed No notes unidentified new roads and strategic orted by evidence and hence are not (Broadening the scope of part 5 of the policy to support
+T1 - Development and Sustainable Transport Following SCC Highways response: Reference to "Local Transport Plan" changed to "Integrated Transport Strategy" in 1st para Add new bullet under development requirements to reference contributions for junction improvements, traffic management and highway infrastructure Under part (4) facilitating walking and cycling, additional text that applicants should also consider how their schemes can enhance the existing path network in line with the Staffordshire County Council Rights of Way Improvement Plan and also give consideration to the protection of non-definitive public footpath routes, not just definitive routes.
+[SCC also request reference to "school transport provision" under development reqts for public transport] 8 T2 - Other Sustainable Transport Measures Following SCC Highways response: Reference to "Local Transport Plan" removed Part 1 (new road schemes) removed [as it promotes unidentified new roads and strategic infrastructure improvements that are not supported by evidence and hence are not required to deliver the Local Plan] No (Broadening the scope of part 5 of the policy to support

-Policy Change Proposed Equalities Impact

-Screening - Likely

-Significant Negative

-Effects?

-to broaden scope of Part (5) support for access routes 'to 'public transport' rather than access routes to
+Policy Change Proposed Equalities Impact Screening - Likely Significant Negative Effects? to broaden scope of Part (5) support for access routes 'to 'public transport' rather than just interchanges. access routes to public transport particularly increases the positive aspects of this policy for all equality groups as they tend to be more dependent on public transport).

-just interchanges. public transport

-particularly increases

-the positive aspects

-of this policy for all

-equality groups as

-they tend to be more

-dependent on public

-transport).